This post may contain affiliate links. Please see my disclosure policy for details.

 In summer, this café does pack out a lot, especially during the week.
 It’s a place where many meet up with friends or take their families.
 A lot of commuters come here for coffee on their way to work or after work.

 So, I returned early morning on a Saturday and it was a ghost town.
-If you visit just around opening time, you’ll find far less crowds.
+If you visit just around opening time, you’ll find far fewer crowds.

 I know it’s early, but it’s so worth it for your shots.
 If you’re not a morning person, they do have a caffeine boost and some breakfast waiting for you inside to perk you up!